richardkuehn/NFL-2nd-Year-Success/README.md

-## NFL-2nd-Year-Success
+## Sophomore Slump, Sophomore Bump

-***Scenario: I am an NFL general manager looking ahead to next season, and I want to understand better what I can expect from certain players in different positions.
-Specifically, what factors influence a running back’s performance in their second season?***
+***Scenario: I am an NFL general manager looking ahead to next season, and I want to understand better what I can expect from specific players in specific positions.
+For this project, I want to know what factors influence a running back’s performance in their second season?***

 ### Predictor Variables
 * **Player’s final college-season game statistics**